LoatmanP/DiscountEstimator/README.md

 # DiscountEstimator
 A python program for estimating discount rates from several delay discounting models

-Built to be compatible with the scikit-learn library
+Built to be compatible with the scikit-learn library.
+Uses standard logistic regression (not default ridge like scikit-learn).

 Below are each model and the corresponding choice function used to estimate parameters.